directus/directus/docs/contributing/tests/blackbox-tests.md

-# Writing Blackbox Tests
+# Working on Blackbox Tests

 > The testing suite is located in `/tests/blackbox`.
 For details on running tests, please refer to
 > [Running Tests](/contributing/tests#running-blackbox-tests).

+---

-Every API route should have a test to verify that it is working as intended.
-The tests are typescript files with names ending with `.test.ts`.
-Tests can have accompanying seed files ending with `.seed.ts`.
+- Every API route should have a test to verify that it is working as intended.
+- The tests are TypeScript files with names ending in `.test.ts`.
+- Tests can have accompanying seed files ending in `.seed.ts`.
 Seed files contain the database schema, types and seed functions.
 Tests should be located in a relevant folder as listed below.

 ## Folder Structure